 For those who don’t know, fraternal orders were/are men’s clubs, where guys could get away from home and act like “real men” for a while.
 According to movies and cartoons acting like real men involved wearing funny hats, drinking lots of alcohol, making sacred pledges, using secret handshakes, and going to conventions to do the same things with brothers from other lodges.
-It’s full of opportunities for men to make themselves look foolish.
+It’s full of opportunities for men to make themselves look foolish, and so it was a popular theme for live action film and cartoons.
+It’s been done by Laurel and Hardy, The Honeymooners, The Three Stooges, The Little Rascals, The Flintstones, Spongebob Squarepants, and more.
+I have put some examples towards the end of this post.
 The story lines in these old shows are often built around the wives disapproval of the men attending the conventions.
-It’s been done by Laurel and Hardy, The Honeymooners, The Three Stooges, The Little Rascals, The Flintstones and many more.
 HERE is a list of famous fictional fraternities.

 It is a big subject, so I am going to focus on the initiation ceremonies involved in joining these clubs.
 There are still initiations and hazing in pledging to fraternities and sports teams on campus.
-Sometimes we hear about them in the newspapers when the stunts go horribly wrong.
+Sometimes we hear about them in the news when the stunts go tragically wrong.
+Personally, I went through an initiation event in the US Navy when my ship crossed the equator.
+I am officially a “shellback.”

 Spongebob had an episode dedicated to the concept of lodge initiations.